Prajwal-Pardhi/Color-Picker-Extension/README.md

 1. Open a web page in your browser.
 2. Click on the Color Picker Extension icon in the browser toolbar to activate the color picker tool.
-3. Click on pick color button to start the color picker.
+3. Click on the "Pick color" button to start the color picker.
 4. Hover and click over any element on the web page to select a color.
-5. The picked color gets displayd in the box along with its color-code.
+5. The picked color gets displayed in the box along with its color code.
-6. Also the same color code gets copied to your clipboard for further usecase.
+6. Also the same color code gets copied to your clipboard for further use-cases.